furkanbora239/furkanbora239/README.md

 # Hello, I'm Furkan Bora

-🚀 Flutter app developer with a background in video editing.
+🚀 developer with a background in video editing.
 Passionate about Linux and technology.
-Constantly learning and exploring new technologies to create innovative mobile and desktop apps.
+Constantly learning and exploring new technologies to create innovative mobile, desktop and cli apps.
 Let's connect and create something amazing together!

 ## 🧑‍💻 Technologies and Tools